Manta-Network/docs/docs/calamari/governance_overview.md

 This approach to voting is called [Adaptive Quorum Biasing](https://wiki.polkadot.network/docs/learn-governance#adaptive-quorum-biasing).
-The idea behind it is to anticipate that voter turnout in practice is never going to be 100%, and that different proposals will have varying levels of contientiousness and trustworthiness.
-For example, we assume that a proposal submittes by the Council is more trust worthy than a proposal from any public token holder, so we want to apply a negative turnout bias to the vote.
+The idea behind it is to anticipate that voter turnout in practice is never going to be 100%, and that different proposals will have varying levels of contentiousness and trustworthiness.
+For example, we assume that a proposal submitted by the Council is more trust worthy than a proposal from any public token holder, so we want to apply a negative turnout bias to the vote.

 ## 3) Enactment Period